-MUFG Bank (Malaysia) Berhad also continuously enjoys strong support and backing of its Parent Bank and its Group with 125 years tradition of pioneership in international and domestic banking.
+MUFG Bank (Malaysia) Berhad also continuously enjoys strong support and backing of its Parent Bank and its Group with over 360 years tradition of pioneer-ship in international and domestic banking.
 The worldwide network of the Group with specialized knowledge and skills especially in treasury products and international trade enable the Group to serve customers well.

-We sincerely believe in building good long term relationships with our valued customers.
-Our customers can be assured of access to the international network and services of MUFG's over 2,500 offices across more than 50 markets.
+We sincerely believe in building good long-term relationships with our valued customers.
+Our customers can be assured of access to the international network and services of MUFG's over 2,000 offices across 50 markets.